databrickslabs/cicd-templates/README.md

 ```

 Some explanations regarding structure:
-- `.dbx` folder is a system folder, where metadata about environments and execution context is located.
+- `.dbx` folder is a auxiliary folder, where metadata about environments and execution context is located.
 - `sample_project` - Python package with your code
 - `tests` - directory with your package tests
 - `conf/deployment.json` - deployment configuration file.
 Please read the [following section](#deployment-file-structure) for a full reference.